ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 2. `?` and `length(data.aws_availability_zones.available.names)` means if the first part is true, then use this.
 In other words, if preferred number of public subents is `null` (not known) then set the value to the data returned by `length` function.
 3. `:` and `var.preferred_number_of_public_subnets` means if the first condition is false (i.e. preferred number of public subnets is `not null`) then set the value to whatever is defined in `var.preferred_number_of_public_subnets`.

+The entire configuration on the `main.tf` file should now look like this: